liquinlab/elm-smile/docs/steps.md

 The `stepper` object provides methods for controlling trial navigation:

-- `next()` - Advance to the next trial.
+- `goNextStep()` - Advance to the next trial.
 Returns the index of the next state (0, 1, 2, etc.) or `null` if at the end
-- `prev()` - Go back to the previous trial.
+- `goPrevStep()` - Go back to the previous trial.
 Returns the index of the previous state or `null` if at the beginning
 - `reset()` - Reset to the beginning, positioning at the first trial
-- `current` - An array of data objects along the current path (e.g., `[{ shape: 'circle', color: 'red' }]`)
+- `stepData` - An array of data objects along the current path (e.g., `[{ shape: 'circle', color: 'red' }]`)
 - `index` - The path to the current trial as a string (e.g., "0" for first trial, "0-0" for nested trials)